Middle School level

 Students taking technology courses are broadening their opportunities by enhancing their problem-solving, creative thinking and decision-making skills.

 Guilderland High School Technology Education is partnering with Project Lead the Way (PLTW), a national, non-profit organization, in order to offer a sequence of pre-engineering courses for Guilderland High School students.
 GHS will build course offerings, one course per year, over the next four years.
 We presently offer portions of the sequence.
 Our PLTW partnership enables our ability to offer a full sequence with enhanced rigor and relevance.

 PLTW courses make math and science relevant for students.
 By engaging in hands-on, real-world projects, students apply the skills they are learning in the classroom to everyday life.
 Students develop collaborative problem solving skills while preparing for post high school programs in technology and engineering.
+For more information, visit the PLTW website.
 Each full-year course description follows:

 Engineering Design and Development (EDD): Students work in teams to research, design, and construct a solution to an open-ended engineering problem.
 Students apply principles developed in the three preceding courses.
 As engineering researchers, students must present progress reports, submit a final written report, and defend their solutions to a panel of outside reviewers